At least 99 dead as Guatemala volcano threatens new eruptions - Journal du Cameroun

 Everything in the search area was covered in a thick blanket of dust.
 In the murk created by the dust, police were using red ink to mark homes that had already been searched for bodies.

-More than 12,000 people have been evacuated from their homes, the disaster management agency said, more than 3,000 of them housed in temporary shelters.
+More than 12,000 people have been evacuated from their homes, the disaster management agency said, with over 3,000 of them housed in temporary shelters.

 On the slopes Wednesday, local volunteers distributed food to rescue workers, and columns of cars handed out food, water, toilet paper, diapers and other necessities to residents.